 - In analysis: Math 608, 609.

-These courses are mostly taken in the first year of the program.
+These courses are usually taken in the first year of the program.
 Students who place out of these courses, by demonstrating their knowledge of the material to the instructor, may take other courses instead.
 In the second year, students typically take courses related to their areas of greatest interest, and in preparation for their oral exam (the Ph.D.
 Preliminary Exam).
-In the third year, students concentrate on their research, and typically complete their 20-course requirement by taking topics courses in the area of their dissertations, independent studies, seminars, etc. (Students can complete their course requirement sooner by transfering up to eight courses taken as a graduate student elsewhere.)
+In the third year, students concentrate on their research, and typically complete their course requirement by taking topics courses in the area of their dissertations, independent studies, reading seminars, etc. (Students can complete their course requirement sooner by transfering up to eight courses taken as a graduate student elsewhere.)

 Ph.D. students can receive a masters degree on the way to the Ph.D. by completing the requirements for that degree (eight graduate courses, with at least one each in algebra, analysis, and geometry-topology; passing the Masters Preliminary Exam; and submitting and successfully defending a masters thesis.
 Apart from the masters thesis (which is optional for Ph.D. students), Ph.D. students are expected in their first year to complete the requirements for the masters degree, and to achieve a distinguished pass on the Masters Preliminary Exam.
 (By doing this and by doing well in their classes, students satisfy the Qualifications Evaluation.)
 Ph.D. students are expected to take their oral Ph.D.
 Preliminary Exam by the end of the second year, unless given an extension by the Graduate Group Chair.